rahulmulik9/DigitalWalletApp/DockerFiles/Phase3/PHASE3_DOCUMENTATION.md

 - `Wallet.balance` is a **cached** value updated alongside ledger writes, not derived on every read — if the two ever drift (e.g. a bug, a manual DB edit), nothing currently auto-corrects it. `LedgerEntryRepository.calculateBalance()` exists for manual/scheduled reconciliation but isn't wired into an automated job yet.
 - The `@Transactional` guarantee in `TransferService` only holds because both wallets live in the **same database**.
 It will not survive a future split into separate services (flagged in code comments as a Phase 11 concern — Saga pattern).
 - No pagination/filter validation beyond `@Min` on `page`/`size` — arbitrary large `size` values aren't currently capped.
+- `TransferService` and `TransactionController` throw `ResponseStatusException(HttpStatus.FORBIDDEN, ...)` for ownership violations, but `GlobalExceptionHandler` currently catches it in its generic `Exception` handler and returns `500`.
+Add a dedicated `ResponseStatusException` handler before treating the documented `403` status as the API's actual behaviour.

 ---